finxol/blog/content/posts/0-draft-embracing-atproto-pt-1-hosting-pds.md

 _If you are familiar with ATProto already, [skip ahead](#setting-up-a-pds)._

-Atproto is decentralised in a way that differs from other solutions like [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub), which services like Mastodon implement.
-There are multiple parts that work together and can be hosted separately.
+In atproto's decentralisation model, there are multiple parts that work together and can be hosted separately.
+This differs from other solutions like [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub), which services like Mastodon implement.
+Dan Abramov, who previously worked at Bluesky, made a [good write-up explaining the difference](https://news.ycombinator.com/item?id=45077986).

-Let's go over some rough definitions for the important bits, you'll find better explanations in the [atproto docs](https://atproto.com/guides/glossary).
+Let's go over some rough definitions for the important bits.
+You'll find better explanations in the [atproto docs](https://atproto.com/guides/glossary).

 #### PDS